Orthodera ministralis: Description

 They have a green body with their thorax being broader than their head and abdomen.
 Inside of their front legs have a blue to purple spot.
-Adult males feature wings and females only have wing buds, which cover their abdomen.
+Adult males have longer wings than females.
 Body measures up to 4 cm in length.

 Habitat

 The garden mantis inhabits the whole of Australia, particularly gardens, and can often be found hidden in leafy scrub from ground to eye level.
 It feeds on small insects by ambushing them.
 They remain motionless for lengthy periods so they can ambush prey as it moves near them.
 The females lay eggs as a single mass within a sturdy, woody case.